 4. Commit to Eating More Fruits and Veggies

-Write down a list of produce you want to eat this week.
+Write down a list of products you want to eat this week.
 People who commit to a concrete plan to eat more fruits and vegetables are twice as likely to stick with that plan.
 Adding veggies to your meal can automatically help you reduce overall caloric consumption at the meal.

 5. Exercise the Buddy System… Literally!